Repeated pattern of the word 'HOPELESSNESS' in pink font on a black background, arranged vertically.

 First Prize and Student Prizes will be awarded

-Theme Commentary
+Theme Commentaries

 We live in a world that is lacking in hope.
 When we look to the future, technology promises innovation and change, but we have learned to be sceptical about whether it will make the world a better place.
 We are unsure of the world that we are passing on to our children.
 And when we consider our own personal futures, who knows what's in store?